The Loss of a Grandchild

 - Try to accept their emotions as valid and not offer platitudes, however well intentioned they may be.

 - Don’t feel you have to be strong.
-If you want to cry, do so.
-Children are usually helped by knowing that their parents care.
+Children usually value knowing that their parents care, and that their baby is missed by others.

 One young mother said:

-- Be aware of holidays and special dates (the due date, the day the baby died, the day the baby was born) and try to remember them if possible.
-Talk to your son or daughter and their partner about what they hope and need for those days, rather than make a decision or do something for them.
+- Be aware of holidays and special dates (the due date, the day the baby died, the day the baby was born) and try to remember them.
+Talk to your son or daughter and their partner about what they need for those days, rather than make a decision or do something for them.

 Your own losses